Open Enrollment

 Life insurance protects your family from a loss of income in the event of your death.
 Your University employment gives several life insurance options, all provided by Securian Financial.
 All full-time, benefits-eligible employees are automatically signed up for basic life insurance.
 Part-time employees (50% to 74% time) are eligible for basic life insurance but need to enroll and pay a premium.

-Every year during Open Enrollment, you can enroll in or cancel existing child life insurance coverage.
-You also have the chance to decrease or cancel your life insurance coverage by requesting a paper form by emailing benefits@umn.edu.
-The new insurance amount will be effective on January 1, 2025.
+Every year during open enrollment, you can enroll in or cancel existing child life insurance coverage.
+You also have the chance to decrease or cancel your life insurance coverage by requesting a paper form by emailing [email protected].
+The new insurance amount will be effective on January 1, 2026.

 Voluntary Short- and Long-Term Disability Insurance